aiven/devportal/docs/products/m3db/howto/grafana.rst

 Now your Grafana service is connected to M3DB as a data source and you can go ahead and visualise your data.

-Visualising M3DB data in Grafana
+Visualizing M3DB data in Grafana
 --------------------------------

 In Grafana, create a new dashboard and add a panel to it.